Kw Convert To Hp Formula

 • Q: Is the 1.341 conversion factor always exact?

 A: No, it's an approximation.
-The precise conversion factor can depend on the specific definition of horsepower used.
-However, 1.341 is accurate enough for most practical purposes.
+Because of that, the precise conversion factor can depend on the specific definition of horsepower used.
+Still, 1.341 is accurate enough for most practical purposes.

 • Q: Can I use this conversion for all types of power?